Anisotropic Mesh Adaptation for Image Representation: Anisotropic mesh adaptation (AMA) methods

 \section{Anisotropic mesh adaptation (AMA) methods}

 Different adaptive sampling methods and mesh strategies have been applied in image representation by other researchers as summarized in Section \ref{Sec-intro}.
 In this section, we introduce the ``anisotropic mesh adaptation'' (AMA) methods.
 AMA methods take the $\MM$-uniform mesh approach, with which an adaptive mesh is generated as a uniform mesh in the metric specified by a tensor $\MM$.
 The metric tensor $\MM$ is required to be strictly positive definite and it determines the size, shape and orientation of the triangular elements \cite{Hua06}.
 Once a metric tensor is specified, the free C++ code BAMG (Bidimensional Anisotropic Mesh Generator) developed by Hecht \cite{bamg} is used to generate the corresponding triangular mesh.
+BAMG first generates an initial mesh based on the geometry of the domain provided in a file that defines the nodes and edges and the desired mesh size using constrained Delaunay triangulation.
+Then users have the choice to either provide a metric tensor on the initial background mesh or use the internal metric tensor computed by BAMG.
+Once a metric tensor $\MM$ is provided, BAMG employs five local minimization tools including edge suppression, vertex suppression, vertex addition, edge swapping, and vertex relocation to generate the desired anisotropic mesh according to $\MM$.
 One of our objectives in this paper is to build the framework for AMA in image representation that can take different metric tensors for different needs in image processing.

-Firstly, we introduce some notations and the conditions for $\MM$-uniform meshes.
-Let $\Omega$ be the spatial domain, $K$ be any triangular element in a simplicial mesh $\mathcal{T}_h$, and $\hat{K}$ to be the reference element that is equilateral and unitary in area.
-Let $F_K$ be the affine mapping from $\hat{K}$ to $K$ as shown in Fig. \ref{mapping}.